 Figure 10 compares the experimental radiometer measurements (points connected by the dotted line) with the results from the eight simulation cases in this study.
-The uncertainty ranges for the experimental data were obtained by applying equations (13) and (14) to the radiometer calibration with a black body.
 For the simulation data, the maximum values correspond to the case where the emissivity of the cooled target was assumed to be 1 and the wall temperature was equal to the simulated wall temperature.
 The minimum values correspond to the case where the emissivity was 0.